csidirop/omekaplugin_template/README.md

 # Template Plugin for Omeka Classic

-This is a barebones plugin for Omeka Classic that provides a simple example of a plugin structure.
-It includes a configuration page and an admin view, offering a starting point for developing custom plugins.
-Its based on informations from the Omeka classic tutorials: https://omeka.readthedocs.io/en/latest/Tutorials/index.html
+This is a (unofficial) barebones plugin for Omeka Classic that provides a simple example of a plugin structure.
+It includes a configuration page and an admin view, offering a starting point for developing custom plugins and some simple examples.
+Its based on informations from the Omeka classic tutorials: https://omeka.readthedocs.io/en/latest/Tutorials/index.html and own experiences.

 ### Features

- - A configuration page to set options.
+ - A configuration page to set options:
+    - Examples of `formText()`
+    - Examples of `formCheckbox()`
+    - Examples of `formSelect()`
- - An admin view to display plugin-specific data or functionality.
+ - An admin view to display plugin-specific data or functionality like:
+    - Example view for additional functionality
+        - Show simple text
+        - Show options set in the configuration form
+        - Some button and flash message examples
+    - Navigation with links to different views.
  - Ready-to-extend structure for custom Omeka plugin development.

 ### Installation